-1For example, the western lands that hosted Sumer, Akkad, Babylonia, and Assyria transitioned through Persian, Hellenic, Roman, Byzantine, Arab, Ottoman, and British rule, coming to be populated mainly by speakers of languages imported from the western steppe, Arabia and Central Asia, with much of their contemporary populations holding religious beliefs also imported from outside their immediate region.
+2Due to differential rates of population growth, China's population has fallen from nearly a third of world population circa 1800.
+Illustrating their lesser stability of rulers and identities, the western lands that hosted Sumer, Akkad, Babylonia, and Assyria transitioned through Persian, Hellenic, Roman, Byzantine, Arab, Ottoman, and British rule, coming to be populated mainly by speakers of languages imported from the western steppe, Arabia and Central Asia, with much of their contemporary populations holding religious beliefs also imported from outside their immediate region.